WEST SEATTLE SUNDAY: 17 notes!

 Mostly from the WSB West Seattle Event Calendar, here’s what’s happening today:

+-We’ll be paving 35th Ave SW from SW Edmunds to SW Alaska St. Both directions of traffic will be maintained, but drivers can expect delays in the area.
+Work is anticipated to begin at 7 AM and conclude by 4 PM

-We will be paving a median island on West Marginal Way SW, just north of the Highland Park Way SW intersection.
-Work is anticipated to begin as early as 7 AM and will conclude by 3 PM.
-Please anticipate delays while driving through the area.
+-To improve visibility, our landscaping crews will be working on SW Roxbury St between 9th Ave SW and 14th Ave SW to clear vegetation.
+Work will begin as early as 7 AM and conclude by 3 PM.
+There will be minor traffic impacts, however you may experience delays while traveling through the area

-In South Park, our traffic signal crews will be replacing overhead signs and complete signal wiring activities on 14th Ave S and S Cloverdale St. The work is anticipated to begin as early as 7 AM and conclude by 3 PM.
-We anticipate minimal traffic impacts as a majority of the work will be completed from the sidewalk, however, please navigate the area with caution.
-A detour will be set up for people using the sidewalk.
-(The traffic signals may be out too, in which case uniformed police will direct traffic.)
+As part of necessary maintenance work, we will be replacing concrete panels on 16th Ave SW and SW Webster St. This work is anticipated to begin as early as 7 AM and conclude by 4 PM.
+Traffic in all directions will be maintained, but drivers can expect delays in the area.

 Also, WSDOT‘s “Revive I-5” work continues on southbound I-5 between I-90 and the West Seattle Bridge exit.